WebReflection/hyperHTML/README.md

     In every other case, the new template will create new content and map it once per change.

   * _is this project just the same as [yo-yo](https://github.com/maxogden/yo-yo) or [bel](https://github.com/shama/bel) ?_
-    First of all, I didn't even know those projects were existing when I've written `hyperHTML`, and while the goal is quiet similar, the implementation is very different.
+    First of all, I didn't even know those projects were existing when I've written `hyperHTML`, and while the goal is quite similar, the implementation is very different.
     For instance, `hyperHTML` performance seems to be superior than [yo-yo-perf](https://github.com/shama/yo-yo-perf).
     You can directly test [hyperHTML DBMonster](https://webreflection.github.io/hyperHTML/test/dbmonster.html) benchmark and see it goes _N_ times faster than `yo-yo` version on both Desktop and Mobile browsers 🎉.